coilhq/mucoa/SOLUTION_DESIGN.md

 ## 2. Introduction
 The original design of the Mojaloop payments system uses Redis for caching and SQL databases to record participant, transaction, settlement and operational data.
 In the original design, the application layer implements the business processing and financial accounting logic, interacting with the database to persist and retrieve the data.

 TigerBeetle is a distributed database built for native financial accounting support.
-It leverages the original Mojaloop Central Ledger logic in order to implement the financial accounting logic natively, within the database.
+It leverages the original Mojaloop CentralLedger logic in order to implement the financial accounting logic natively, within the database.
 In this proposed solution, the Mojaloop application layer optimizes its database interactions and defers the financial accounting logic to TigerBeetle.

 ## 3. Architecture & Design
 ### 3.1 Architecture and Design Principles